-pease imagin sequence of the Ervis Formation mignities were as local mator regional seat.
+pease magin sequence of the Ervis Formation mignt serve as local mile of regional teal.
 Well and estimatic data and stratigraphic modeling identified potential reservoir rocks.
 These potential sandstone reservoirs were deposited in fluvial, deltaic, and shallow marine environments.
-The shallow marine sandstones of the Colorado Formation harve good reservoir qualities and represent prime reservoir targets, in particular in the eastern part of the basin.
-Diagenesis and volencins have an impact on reservoir quality throughout the basin, pre-dominantly on the deeper buried syn-rift deposits.
+The shallow marine sandstones of the Colorado Formation have good reservoir qualities and represent prime reservoir targets, in particular in the eastern part of the basin.
+Diagenesis and volcencics have a ningenct on reservoir quality throughout the basin, pre-dominantly on the deeper buried syn-rift deposits.

-pre-dominantly on the deeper bursed sys-rift deposits.
+pre-dominantly on the deeper bursed syn-rift deposits.
 Structures in the Colorado Basin developed during the pre-rift, syn-rift, and post-rift tectonic phases.
 The dominant structural styles developed during the syn-rift phase from Late Jurassic to Early Cretaceous.
-Both extensional and compressional / transpressional structures were formed primarily during the pre-rift and syn-rift phases, with partal reactivation of existing faults and structures.
-The syn-rift / younger sediments are less affected by faulting, both number and throw of faults decrease.
-There are no detailed structure maps or prospect maps available which may indicate structure size syn obtained structure maps or prospect maps available which may indicate structure size or potential hydrocenbo volumes.
+Both extensional and compressional / transpressional structures were formed primarily during the pre-rift and syn-rift phases, with partial reactivation of existing fulls and structures.
+The syn-rift / younger sediments are less affected by flaulting, both number and throw of faults decrease.
+There are no detailed structure maps or prospect maps available which may indicate structure size spottential hydrocarbon volumes.
 Stratigraphic traps are probably existing at all stratigraphic levels.
 The quantification of stratigraphic